 You will find that some people prefer more traditional church dress and that many others prefer casual wear such as blue jeans or shorts.
 Please join us in whatever makes you comfortable.
 What is important is that we gather together to worship the Lord.

 Our greeters and staff are committed to providing a comfortable, enjoyable experience for all of our guests.
 Rest assured that, though you will be warmly welcomed, you will not be singled out or embarrassed in any way.
-For more information about First UMC, please contact us at 517-321-5187 or email firstname.lastname@example.org.
+For more information about Lansing First, please contact us at 517-321-5187 or email firstname.lastname@example.org.

 What We Believe